 - You buy a share of stock for one price and if the company is doing well financially the stock price goes up.
 For example, you purchase shares of Ford Motor Company for $10.00 after a year the stock price goes up to $15.00.
 The value of the Ford stock you own has gone up by 50% you made $5.00. (i.e. the stock has appreciated in value)

 - Dividends are a means of how a company rewards its investors for ownership in their stock.
 Dividends are typically paid out quarterly.
 Dividends represent a share of the profits the company has made.

 - The gain or loss of the stock you own and the dividend you receive are the primary drivers for determining the rate of return on your stock investment.

 - Stocks are traded on exchanges (NYSE, Nasdaq) based on what is called their “ticker symbol”.
-The ticker symbol identifies the specific company.
-For example the ticker symbol for Walmart is WMT, and for Ford it’s F.
+The ticker symbol identifies a specific company.
+For example, the ticker symbol for Walmart is WMT, and for Ford it’s F.

 - Stocks can be purchased through a brokerage firm/company.
 Larger banks like Bank of America or Wells Fargo have their own brokerage company where you can purchase stocks directly from them.
 Online brokerage firms like Etrade, TD Ameritrade, or TradeKing sell stocks online directly to investors.